home-assistant/home-assistant.io/source/_integrations/zengge.markdown

 ---
-title: "Zengge"
+title: Zengge
-description: "Instructions on how to integrate Zengge Bluetooth bulbs into Home Assistant."
+description: Instructions on how to integrate Zengge Bluetooth bulbs into Home Assistant.
 logo: zengge.png
 ha_category:
   - Light